• To see a specialist call (313) 745-5481 •

 The Children’s Hospital of Michigan is the only hospital in metropolitan Detroit that provides comprehensive family-centered, pediatric cardiac services.
-The Children's cardiology program, among the finest in the country, provides a full range of advanced services for newborns, infants, children and adolescents with congenital or acquired heart disease and for adults with congenital heart disease as well as management of patients requiring a heart transplant.
+The hospital provides the most advanced medical and surgical critical care services available to pediatric cardiac patients in metro Detroit.
+The Children's heart program, among the finest in the country,provides a full range of advanced services for newborns, infants, children and adolescents with congenital or acquired heart disease and for adults with congenital heart disease as well as management of patients requiring a heart transplant.

 Pediatric cardiologists on staff provide a full range of invasive and non-invasive procedures, including screening of children at risk of developing acquired heart problems, stress testing, color doppler echocardiography, electrophysiology, pacemakers and cardiac catheterization.
 In most elective cases, catheterization is an outpatient procedure.